Master's Degree Programme in Exact Sciences: Materials Physics

 In the method module, all courses include laboratory work with the state-of-the-art research infrastructure in the Department of Physics and Astronomy.
 These methods include e.g. X-ray diffraction, X-ray photoelectron spectroscopy, electron microscopy, nuclear magnetic resonance and electron spin resonance.
 Furthermore, this module includes courses that give you the expertise to build measurement setups.
 This includes courses as LabVIEW-based programming and building small equipment using Arduino-based electronics.

 You are free to choose the thematic module from those offered in the faculty or take a suitable minor subject, even one offered by other faculties.
-Thematic modules offered by this programme include biomaterials, electronics materials, modelling and functional materials.
+Thematic modules offered by this programme include Advanced Materials Physics Module.
 Possible minor subjects are e.g. computer science, mathematics, chemistry, business creation and innovation.

-In the other studies module you can choose any courses you want from the entire offering of the university in addition to the obligatory “Finnish for foreigners” course.
+In the other studies module you can choose any courses you want from the entire offering of the university in addition to the obligatory “Finnish for foreigners” courses.

 The aim of the Master’s education is to support you to become an independent expert who can evaluate information critically, plan and execute research projects to find new knowledge, and solve scientific and technological problems independently and as part of a group.